GeorgeRate George: Do you like this name?

 Popularity of George

-Displayed below are the baby name popularity trends of the name George compared with its variant forms and related boy baby names.
-(2012 statistics).
-View the popularity trend for George only.
+Displayed below is the baby names popularity of George name for boys (2012 statistics).
+Compare George with its variant forms and related boy baby names.